cfw-guide/ios.cfw.guide/docs/en_US/jailbreak/installing-dopamine.md

 1. Go to [https://api.jailbreaks.app/troll64e](https://api.jailbreaks.app/troll64e)
 1. Tap `Install`

-An app named `GTA Car Tracker` will now install to your iOS device, this app is TrollHelper, however.
+An app named `GTA Car Tracker` will now install to your iOS device.
+Despite the name, this app is actually TrollHelper.

 ## Installing TrollStore